fhiso/sources-and-citations/citation-elements.md

 default script and in the Latin script, respectively.
 An author's names may also be respelled to conform to the spelling and grammar rules of the reader's language.
-An Englishman named Richard may be rendered "Rikardo" or "Rićardo" in Esperanto: the change of the "c" to a "k" or a "ć" being to conform to Esperanto orthography, while the final "o" marks it as a noun.
+An Englishman named Richard may be rendered "Rikardo" in Esperanto: the change of the "c" to a "k" being to conform to Esperanto orthography, while the final "o" marks it as a noun.
 The respelling would be tagged `eo`, the language code for Esperanto.

 {.note} Frequently *translation sets* will contain only a single *string*.
 Although the *language tags* is *required*, it need not be